Free, Unlimited AI API

 </html>

-Function calling allows AI models to call functions in your application, enabling them to perform actions, access real-time data, and interact with external systems.
-This transforms static AI responses into dynamic, interactive experiences.
+Function calling allows AI models to invoke functions in your application to perform actions, access real-time data, and interact with external systems.

-With Puter.js, you can define functions that the AI can call, and the AI will intelligently decide when and how to use them based on the user's request.
-This is perfect for creating chatbots, virtual assistants, and interactive applications.
+With Puter.js, you define functions that the AI can call, and the AI selects which function to use based on the user's request.

-Here's a simple example showing how to create a weather assistant that can fetch weather data:
+Here's an example showing how to create a weather assistant that fetches weather data:

 <html>